 Q: Why are you proposing 45 parking spaces when the Inn has operated with far less for years?
 Won’t the headlights disturb the neighbors?

 A: The existing parking area is not only too small to service the Inn, but it is deteriorating and unsafe for guests and employees.
+The inn cannot be open in the winter because the asphalt can no longer be plowed without crumbling.
 As noted above, prior owners have used the existing parking area but have allowed additional vehicles to park on the grass or along Maple Avenue.
-Three Stewards do not want to encourage guests to continue to park on the grass or off-site and have, therefore, proposed a parking area that is zoning-compliant and safe.
-The proposed parking area will have 45 parking spaces because the Zoning Regulations require 45 parking spaces.
-Three Stewards’ design team has designed the parking area to minimize impacts by, among other things, selecting dark-sky compliant lighting fixtures and low-to-the-ground walkway lights, and utilizing the existing wall along Maple Avenue and incorporating additional plantings to screen the area.
-In particular, the plantings proposed along Maple Avenue will grow to approximately five (5) feet in height, which will shield all headlights and most vehicles from view.
-A rendered elevation of the property from Maple Avenue is below.
-The full application packet with engineered drawings in print are available at Town Hall or click here for digital copies.
+Three Stewards do not want to encourage guests to continue to park on the grass or off-site and have, therefore, proposed a parking area that is zoning-compliant and safe based on today’s standards.
+The proposed parking area will have 45 parking spaces because the Zoning Regulations require 45 parking spaces based on existing uses.

 Q: Who designed the proposed improvements?

 A: The site was designed by Lead Designer Bob Gilchrest and Engineer George Johanassen from Allied Engineering Associates.
 Allied also designed the landscaping for City Meadow and the Norfolk Village Center.
 Rob White Architect Co., located in Bethany, designed the proposed amenity building.
-Kloter Farms designed the proposed storage garage.
+Kloter Farms designed the proposed garage.

-Q: How will The Manor House Inn contribute to, and support, the broader Norfolk community?
+Q: How will The Manor House Inn contribute to and support the broader Norfolk community?

-• Job creation;
+• New job creation;

-• Contributing to Norfolk’s economic vitality by, among other things, promoting local businesses and other Connecticut nonprofit organizations, including Haystack Book Talks, Great Mountain Forest, American Mural Project, International Festival of Arts & Ideas, The Gathering Place Shelter, and the Women’s Business Development Council
+• Promoting and supporting Connecticut nonprofit organizations, including the Norfolk Library, Norfolk Foundation, Great Mountain Forest, American Mural Project, International Festival of Arts & Ideas, The Gathering Place Shelter, Friends of Main Street Winsted, and the Women’s Business Development Council;

 Rendered Site Plan of the Proposed Improvements